How-To

 Before you decide, make sure you test {{critical_workflow}}.
 That's where the difference usually shows up.

-Template 5: Limited-time affiliate offer
+Template 5: Limited-time offer

 Subject: {{offer}} ends {{deadline}}